James4Ever0/notes/learn about ai hacking.md

 ---
 title: learn about ai hacking
 created: '2022-12-08T05:38:08.481Z'
-modified: '2022-12-08T05:39:55.190Z'
+modified: '2022-12-08T05:40:21.187Z'
 ---

 # learn about ai hacking

-you should consider automatic problem generation, post it to chatgpt to get answers. really? how to
+you should consider automatic problem generation, post it to chatgpt to get answers. really? how to?

 ## you said hacking needs collaboration. what if i am alone and i need help from ai when hacking